-His successor, Vice-President Andrew Johnson, a Democrat, proved too sympathetic to the South to satisfy the Republican Party and was nearly removed from office.
+Lincoln’s successor, Vice President Andrew Johnson, a Democrat, proved too sympathetic to the South to satisfy the Republican Party and was nearly removed from office.
 Sensing a sure winner, the party ran war hero U.S. Grant for the presidency in 1868, and he indeed won.
-A great military leader, Grant was politically naive, and his administration was rocked by scandal and vast corruption.
+A great military leader, Grant was politically naïve, and his administration was rocked by scandal and vast corruption.
 After two terms in office, the weary soldier retired to family life, although remaining an enormously celebrated figure.
 He died at home in 1885, passing into American legend.

-The Association originally requested that the coinage consist of 200,000 gold dollars alone, with no mention of half dollars.
-It was the Senate’s Committee on Banking and Currency that countered with a proposal for 10,000 gold dollars and 250,000 half dollars, reluctant “to sequester so much gold.”
+The Association originally requested that the coinage consists of 200,000 gold dollars alone, with no mention of half dollars.
+It was the Senate Committee on Banking and Currency that countered with a proposal for 10,000 gold dollars and 250,000 half dollars, reluctant “to sequester so much gold.”
 In this form, the bill became law on February 2, 1922.
-Although the proceeds were intended to offset the cost of erecting monuments at Georgetown and Bethel, Ohio and to pay for a highway between New Richmond and Point Pleasant, the monuments were apparently never built.
+Although the proceeds were intended to offset the cost of erecting monuments at Georgetown and Bethel, Ohio, and to pay for a highway between New Richmond and Point Pleasant, the monuments were apparently never built.
 Where all the money went is unknown.

 Although grade is clearly not a problem for this issue, counterfeit coins are.
 Most of these are sand cast examples of mediocre quality, but the value of genuine coins will continue to make this issue the target of ever-improving technology.
 The equality of mintage between with-star and no-star varieties, however, has spared the gold dollar from suffering the fate of many halves, that is, the addition of fake stars to plain coins.